Teradata/jupyter-demos/README.md

 [Python Version](./ModelOps/18_ModelOps_BYOM_PIMA_DataRobot.ipynb)

 #### Chatbot using GenAI with insurance PDF document
-Uses TD_VectorDistance in Vantage to create a chatbot using Retrieval-Augmented Generation (RAG),  Langchain, and LLM to answer questions using a 24 page travelers insurance policy PDF as source data to answer questions about coverage.<br>
+Uses TD_VectorDistance in Teradata to create a chatbot using Retrieval-Augmented Generation (RAG),  Langchain, and LLM to answer questions using a 24 page travelers insurance policy PDF as source data to answer questions about coverage.<br>
 [Python Version](./UseCases/Chat_with_docs_GenAI/Chat_with_docs_OpenSource_GenAI_Python.ipynb)

-#### LinearRegr function in Vantage
+#### LinearRegr function in Teradata
 Fit data to a curve using a formula that defines the relationship between the explanatory variable and the response variable.<br>
 [Python Version](./Recipes/ClearScape_Functions/LinearRegr.ipynb)

-#### MultivarRegr function in Vantage
+#### MultivarRegr function in Teradata
 Use a formula that defines the relationship between the explanatory variable and multiple response variables.<br>
 [Python Version](./Recipes/ClearScape_Functions/MultivarRegr.ipynb)